 SFAS No. 141 is effective immediately.
 SFAS No. 142 is effective for the Company beginning January 1, 2002 and early adoption is not allowed for calendar year companies.
 Any impairment loss recognized in accordance with SFAS No. 142 will be shown as the cumulative effect of a change in accounting principle in the Company's income statement.
-Under this treatment, the Company's income statement would show after-tax results of operations both with and without the cumulative effect of the change in accounting principle recognizing an impairment.
+Under this treatment, the Company's income statement would show after-tax results of operations both with and without the cumulative effect of a change in accounting principle recognizing an impairment.

 The Company is currently reviewing these new accounting standards.
 Under existing standards, the Company recognizes a non-cash charge of approximately \$3 million per quarter in its income statement to amortize its goodwill assets over 40-year lives.
 This amortization will be discontinued beginning on January 1, 2002 under the new standards.
-In connection with this change, the Company also expects it will report a lower effective tax rate, since the portion of goodwill amortization that is nondeductible for tax purposes has been the principal item resulting in the excess of the Company's effective tax rate in its income statement over statutory tax rates.